Bold Women of the Bible

 It was a source of shame for many years.
 Like God perhaps made me too much in one hand, but yet not enough in the other.
 I thought since my personality didn’t align with what a couple of verses in the Bible said a “good woman” was, that I couldn’t be useful to God.
 But it wasn’t just a bad understanding of theology.
 While you’ll never catch me complaining about being a woman, I’m not a stranger to struggles that come with the title.

-reflection of God’s heart or intention for women.
+It wasn’t until I took responsibility for my spiritual education that I learned that this wasn’t a reflection of God’s heart or intention for women.
 It wasn’t that I was being taught that women weren’t valued by God, it was just my worldly experience influencing my spiritual experience.
 God loves women.
 He uses women.
 He is using women.
 He isn’t avoiding their questions or sin.
 He doesn’t wish they’d sit still and be quiet.
 We were created in His likeness because He wanted us to be.

 So I wanted to introduce you to 3 women from the Word that God used because of, not despite of, their quirkiness and their boldness.
 Because they’re extra!